Incoming transactions show up in your account almost instantly but show as Pending until there have been enough network confirmations.

 Occasionally, transactions aren't accepted by the rest of the network and therefore are never considered to be confirmed.

-Sometimes there's a high volume of digital currency being sent globally, and there are more transactions than there is space available in each new block to include the transaction.
+High network volume Sometimes there's a high volume of cryptocurrency being sent globally, and there are more transactions than there is space available in each new block to include the transaction.

 Pending phone send transactions